RENEE MONTAGNE, Host:

 The Somali novelist Nuruddin Farah knows that city well.
 He also knows another Mogadishu - the city of his youth.

-Mr. NURUDDIN FARAH (Somali Novelist): I remember it as a very, very beautiful, very quiet place.
+NURUDDIN FARAH: I remember it as a very, very beautiful, very quiet place.
 And everybody had their favorite cafes.
 Theater was lively.
 Nowadays these are things that you can't think of.

 MONTAGNE: When you spoke of it as being satirical, it was satirical about the regime?